calvinkarundu/cssqueeze/README.md

 # cssqueeze

-> A CLI tool to optimize CSS files
+> A CLI wrapper for cssnano

 ## What is it?